njbernal/SuperDoc/docs/src/components/index.md

 superdoc.goToSearchResult(match); // Pass in a match from the result of search()
 // Or editor.commands.goToSearchResult(match);

+### Customization
+You can customize the color of the highlights from these styles:

+.ProseMirror-search-match
+.ProseMirror-active-search-match

 ## Next Steps

 - See [Integration](/integration/) for framework-specific integration guides